Compassionate Classroom Routines

 Incorporate Rescue Stories Into Your Lessons

 Stories of people helping animals are all over the internet, and sharing them is an excellent way to begin or end many lessons.
-Rescue videos reveal the stark realities that many animals face every day, but their happy endings motivate students to take action, making them ideal for learners of all ages and abilities.
-Show a quick clip at the beginning of class to get students thinking, or wrap up the day with a heartwarming video to leave them feeling inspired.
-Welcome them to share rescue stories that they find online or to create their own.
+Rescue videos reveal the stark realities that many animals face every day, and their happy endings empower students to take action, making them ideal for learners of all ages and abilities.
+You can show a quick clip at the beginning of class to get students thinking, try one of our rescue story Kahoot! games, or wrap up the day with a heartwarming video to leave them feeling inspired.
+And you can encourage them to share rescue stories they find online or to create their own.

 Have Students Read to Animals

 Many animal shelters offer programs in which students can visit animals and read to them.
-This is fun and low-pressure for children and allows animals to soak up some much-needed love and attention.
-If this isn’t available to you, purchase toy animals from a thrift store and let students read to them in class.
-Encourage students to hold the toys while reading and to ask them or the real animals questions like “What story would you like me to read to you today?” and “Did you like that part of the story?”
+This is fun and low-pressure for children and allows the animals to soak up some much-needed love and attention.
+Reading aloud to animals can also boost students’ literacy skills.
+If this type of program isn’t available, you can purchase toy animals from a thrift store and let students read to them in class.
+You can encourage kids to hold the toys while they’re reading and to ask them questions like “What story would you like me to read to you today?” and “Did you like that part of the story?”
 Although animals can’t respond to us in our language, we can still consider their thoughts and desires.
-You can even encourage students to read to their animal companions at home, emphasizing the importance of spending high-quality time with our dogs, cats, or other animals.
+You can even encourage students to read to their animal companions at home, emphasizing the importance of spending high-quality time with companion dogs, cats, and other animals.

 Use ‘Student Spotlight’ to Celebrate Students Who Help Animals

-Just as TeachKind highlights the work of various humane educators, giving them a chance to share their stories, take time out of your busy school day to make students who demonstrate compassion for animals feel special, too.
-It can be small, like recognizing a student for referring to animals using personal pronouns.
-Or you can go all out, presenting students with certificates and showering them with praise for persuading their families to adopt animals from a shelter.
-The more excited you get about your students helping animals, the more likely they are to do it.
+Just as TeachKind highlights the work of various humane educators, giving them a chance to share their stories, you can take time out of your busy school day to make students who demonstrate compassion for animals feel special, too.
+You can do something small, like recognizing a student for referring to animals using personal pronouns, or you can go all out, presenting students with certificates and showering them with praise for doing things like persuading their families to adopt from an animal shelter.
+The more you praise your students for helping animals, the more likely they are to do it.

 Donna Mabus and her fifth-grade students at Brandon Elementary School in Brandon, Mississippi, raise funds to help reduce spay-and-neuter costs at a local facility.

 Need more tips?
-Fill out the form below to sign up for TeachKind News.
+Fill out the form below to sign up for TeachKind e-mails.

 All fields in bold are mandatory.